ProteinCalc Logo

 Chicken Breast Protein: 100g, 3 oz, 150g and Full Breast Guide

-Chicken breast is one of the most protein-dense everyday foods because cooked, skinless breast provides high protein with very little carbohydrate and modest fat.
+Chicken breast is one of the most protein-dense everyday foods because cooked skinless breast provides complete protein with very little carbohydrate and modest fat.

 Quick Answer